-The Society shall plan and organize Workplace Safety and Health training and education that meets the needs of local Workplace Safety and Health representatives, that complies with the rights provided under The Workplace Safety and Health Act, and such training and education will be delivered in locations throughout Manitoba as training and education needs warrant, and that all training be conducted during the school day.
+- (a) the Society shall plan and organize Workplace Safety and Health training and education that meets the needs of local Workplace Safety and Health representatives, that complies with the rights provided under The Workplace Safety and Health Act, and such training and education will be delivered in locations throughout Manitoba as training and education needs warrant, and that all training be conducted during the school day; and - (b) the Society shall plan and organize a minimum of one (1) full day of Workplace Safety and Health training and education that meets the needs of principals, vice principals and other members who are 'supervisors' as defined by The Workplace Safety and Heath Act.
+Such training - be conducted during the school day - will be delivered in locations throughout Manitoba as training and education needs warrant.